What is Boofing? Is It Safer Than Other Drug Use Methods?

 Overdose

-Because boofing is relatively new, there's no well-defined dosage to avoid a drug overdose.
+Because boofing is relatively new, so there’s no definite dosage to avoid a drug overdose.
 Although you might take the average amount orally, you can accidentally take too much without realizing it.

 Over-Amping